Afooseyi/monty/README.md

-This is Section on C - Stacks, Queues - LIFO, FIFO
+This is Section on C Language - Stacks, Queues - LIFO, FIFO